 More Fraud and Abuse Information

-MedStar Family Choice and MedStar Health have comprehensive Compliance programs in place to monitor and detect fraud and abuse.
-Fraud and abuse could be committed by a provider, member, or even an employee of the Managed Care Organization.
-As a MedStar Family Choice provider, it is your responsibility to report fraud and abuse.
+MedStar Family Choice-DC and MedStar Health have comprehensive Compliance programs in place to monitor and detect fraud and abuse.
+Fraud and abuse could be committed by a provider, enrollee, or even an employee of the Managed Care Organization.
+As a MedStar Family Choice-DC provider, it is your responsibility to report fraud and abuse.

 Medicaid defines fraud as an intentional deception made by a person or company with the intent to gain some unauthorized benefit from the deception.
 Medicaid defines abuse as practices that do not follow sound financial, business or medical practice and result in unnecessary costs or do not meet a standard of care.
 Some common examples of fraud and abuse are: